ashutosh7484/ashutosh7484/README.md

 > 🎓 Student | 💻 Developer | 🎨 Creator | 🌐 Web + AI Explorer

 Hey there!
-I'm a passionate developer from India who enjoys building useful, beautiful, and meaningful software.
-Whether it's crafting web interfaces, exploring the power of AI, or diving into hackathons — I'm always up for the next challenge!
+I'm from India who enjoys building useful, beautiful, and meaningful software.
+Whether it's crafting web interfaces, exploring the power of AI, or diving into hackathons!
+I'm always up for the next challenge!

 ---